SeekND/CaptureTheFlag/README.md

 4. Solder the Channel 3 pin in your VTX receiver to your Arduino D12
 5. Solder the Ground pin in your VTX receiver to your Arduino Ground (the same ground you connected the WS2812 ground to)
 6. Solder the 5v pin in your VTX receiver to your Arduino 5V (the same 5v you connected the WS2812 5v to)
-7. And finally, solder the RSSI pin in your VTX receiver to your Arduino A3
+7. Solder the RSSI pin in your VTX receiver to your Arduino A3
+8. And finally, solder one leg of the micro button to D3 and the other one to Ground.
+You will need to use the same side tabs on the button.
+You can break the other side tabs off.
-8. You can now also 3D print this AWESOME folding cover by James Cowel: https://www.thingiverse.com/thing:2780523 or my very crappy attempt of making one: https://www.thingiverse.com/thing:2766437
+9. You can now also 3D print this AWESOME folding cover by James Cowel: https://www.thingiverse.com/thing:2780523 or my very crappy attempt of making one: https://www.thingiverse.com/thing:2766437